jduell12/node-db1-guided/Notes.md

   - gets the cheapest first 5 products from the table
 - SELECT \* FROM Products ORDER BY Price DESC LIMIT 5;
   - gets the most expensive products - first 5

+## Insert SQL queries

+- INSERT INTO Shippers (the, column, Names, use) VALUES (values, for, each, column);
+- INSERT INTO Shippers (Phone, ShipperName) VALUES ('(503) 555-9831', 'Lambda Shipping');
+  - inserts a shipper with Name Lambda Shipping into Shippers table
+  - get the number of rows affected from the database

+## Update SQL queries

+- UPDATE Shippers SET ShipperName = 'Lambda Shipping', Phone = '(212)-233-2332' WHERE ShipperID = 4;
+  - changes the name and phone of the data with the ShipperID of 4
+  - remember to test the WHERE condition with a SELECT before updating

 ## SQL Style Rules